 Adobe (Flash-Cookies): http://www.adobe.com/de/privacy/policies/flash-player.html

-9.5.
-Actuality of the cookie statement
+9.4 Updates to the cookie statement

-10. Erasure and blocking of personal data
+10. Erasure and blockage of personal data

 11. Legal bases of the processing of personal data